specify/specify.github.io/_sources/aws/deploy_specify7_to_EC2.md.txt

-# Deploy Specify7 to an EC2 instance
+# Deploy Specify7 to EC2

 These are the detailed instructions to get Specify7 up and running on an EC2 instance.
 This is a temporary solution for deployment, with an ECS solution coming in the future.